approov/web-quickstart-hcaptcha-javascript/README.md

 [Approov](https://approov.io) is an API security solution used to verify that requests received by your API services originate from trusted versions of your apps.
 The core Approov product is targeted at mobile apps, however, we provide several integrations with 3rd party web protection solutions so that a single back-end Approov check can be used to authorize API access.
 This quickstart shows how to use the integration with hCaptcha to add Approov tokens to your API calls.

-hCaptcha is a popular service for determining if a browser is being operated by a human.
+[hCaptcha](https://www.hcaptcha.com/) is a popular service for determining if a browser is being operated by a human.
 A browser first retrieves a token from the hCaptcha API which is then passed to the protected API as part of a request.
 A query, from the protected API, obtains the full set of results associated with the token and uses this to determine whether to accept or reject its request. hCaptcha also provides further configuration options which extend the capabilities and/or customize behavior.
 For an overview of all enterprise level features, you should check out [botstop.com](https://botstop.com).

-Note that, hCaptcha web protection does not solve the same issue as [Approov mobile app attestation](https://approov.io/product) which provides a very strong indication that a request originates from an untampered instance of your app.
+Note that, hCaptcha web protection does not solve the same issue as [Approov mobile app attestation](https://approov.io/product) which provides a very strong indication that a request can be trusted.
 However, for APIs that are used by both the mobile and web channels, a single check to grant access, simplifies the overall access control implementation.
 Approov's integration with hCaptcha requires that the backend first check that an Approov token is present and that it is correctly signed.
 Subsequently, the token claims can be read to differentiate between requests coming from the mobile or web channels and to apply any associated restrictions.
 If required, the full response from the hCaptcha check can be embedded in the Approov token to be used by that logic.
 We still recommend that you restrict critical API endpoints to only work from the Mobile App.

 This quickstart provides a step-by-step guide to integrating hCaptcha with Approov in a web app using a simple demo API backend for obtaining a random shape.
-The integration uses plain Javascript without using any libraries or SDKs.
+The integration uses plain Javascript without using any libraries or SDKs except those providing the hCaptcha integration.
 As such, you should be able to use it directly or easily port it to your preferred web framework or library.

 If you are looking for another Approov integration you can check our list of [quickstarts](https://approov.io/docs/latest/approov-integration-examples/backend-api/), and if you don't find what you are looking for, then please let us know [here](https://approov.io/contact).